AppCraftTeam/ACTemplates/README.md

   echo "warning: SwiftGen not installed, install from https://github.com/SwiftGen/SwiftGen" fi
 ```
 4. In the `$SRCROOT/Swiftgen/swiftgen.yml` file, replace `<PROJECT_FOLDER_NAME>` with the name of your project folder.
-And replace paths for resources.
+And change paths to resource files if needed.
 5. Build project.
 Add the generated files to the project.

 ### Installation example for `ACLocalizedString`